DEVSENSE/phptools-docs/docs/vscode/frameworks/laravel.md

 ![blade directive completion](img/blade-directive-completion.png)

-Common Blade directives are completed upon typing `@` character.
+Blade directives are completed upon typing `@` character.
 Completions representing a snippet are annotated with a _snippet_ icon.

+The list contains common Blade directives, directives defined within user code using `Blade::directive()` and `Blade::if()` methods, and directives defined in `ide.json` customization file.

 ### Components Completion and Navigation

 ![component competion](img/blade-component-completion.png)

-Blade views, components, and LIvewire components are scanned in default Laravel directories.
+Blade views, components, and Livewire components are scanned in default Laravel directories.
 View classes and `.blade.php` files are suggested using the Laravel view notation:

 - As HTML tags after `<x-`, or inside `@include`, `@each` and other directives.
-- Liveware components after `<livewire:`, and inside `@livewire()` directive.
+- Livewire components after `<livewire:`, and inside `@livewire()` directive.
-- In `view()` function and others.
+- In `view()` function and similar.

 ![view completion](img/view-completion.png)